awsdocs/aws-batch-user-guide/doc_source/get-set-up-for-aws-batch.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. From the navigation bar, select a Region for the security group\.
-Security groups are specific to a region, so you should select the same Region in which you created your key pair\.
+Security groups are specific to a Region, so you should select the same Region in which you created your key pair\.

 1. In the navigation pane, choose **Security Groups**, **Create Security Group**\.